Sydney Sweeney Raves About The Eyelash Serum She Found On TikTok

-At this point, anyone with an HBO subscription (their own or borrowed) knows Sydney Sweeney.
-The 24-year-old actress stars in Euphoria alongside Zendaya and Hunter Schafer, and stole the show in The White Lotus, a dramedy series that The New Yorker called a "brilliant, biting social satire."
+At this point, anyone with a streaming subscription knows Sydney Sweeney.
+The 24-year-old actress stars in Euphoria alongside Zendaya and Hunter Schafer, and stole the show in the satirical dramedy series The White Lotus.

-Refinery29 caught up with Sweeney over Zoom recently to talk about her new beauty contract with BIC's Soleil razor, her work with HBO, how she's grown into her own off-camera, and the beauty products that she uses in her real life — including a hair crimper and a $34 lash serum that gets her eyelash compliments on the regular.
+Refinery29 caught up with Sweeney over Zoom recently to talk about her work, how she's grown into her own off-camera, her new beauty contract with BIC's Soleil razor, and the beauty products that she uses in real life — including a hair crimper and a $34 lash serum that gets her eyelash compliments on the regular.

 Advertisement